uwhackweek/eScience_CodeLab/README.md

 ### ECL was created with the following aims:
 >1.
 Create a synthesis of the longer format [hackweek](https://escience.washington.edu/using-data-science/hackweeks/) model and weekly [office hours](https://escience.washington.edu/using-data-science/office-hours/) through ongoing, bi-weekly sessions that foster data science education, community building, and project work with an emphasis on open and reproducible science.
 >2.
-Provide peer-to-peer code review, mentorship, and project management experience to those working this large data sets and emergent cloud storage and open source tools.
+Provide peer-to-peer code review, mentorship, and project management experience to those working with open source data science tools.

 ## Location